Producer British Textile Biennial, Super Slow Way 2019

 exhibition and talks over course of the Turner Prize winners three-month Hard Times exhibition in Preston.

-Role includes production management, branding, project identity and website: intoabettershape.com Phase two programme currently in development.
+Role included production management, branding, project identity and website: intoabettershape.com

 Web design www.magda-stawarska-beavan.com